DietkeSt/ux-ventures/README.md

 ### Unfixed Bugs

-- Kept Logo as is.
-- Margin in Book-Call section between Button and list.
+- Kept Logo image in html, instead of uploading it as background image for the div.
+The margin would not work properly on the div.
+- Margin in Book-Call section for the ul is set to 5em, as the button would otherwise overlap with the text.
+Did not fix this further beyond the margin setting, as it consumed a lot of time to get to the bottom of why this issue was occuring.

 <br>

 ### Deployment

-This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub) The site was deployed to GitHub pages.
-The steps to deploy are as follows:
-In the GitHub repository, navigate to the Settings tab From the source section drop-down menu, select the Master Branch Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+#### Steps

+1. Navigate to the GitHub repository for UX Ventures.
+2. Click on the Settings tab.
+3. Select the Master Branch from the source section drop-down menu.
+4. Click Save.

-The live link can be found here - https://code-institute-org.github.io/love-running-2.0/index.html
+- Deployed website can be found here: https://dietkest.github.io/ux-ventures/

+#### Issues

+- The image files links for the background images would not properly load, so had to adjust links for the background images to display correctly on deployment.

 <br>